Elon Musk Joins CEOs Calling For US To Stay in Paris Climate Deal

 This is not about Trump and his policy's.
 This is about America and what a terrible treaty this would be for America and all Americans if the Senate ratified it as currently written.

-Trump would be smart to punt this to the Senate and let everyone see that m
+Trump would be smart to punt this to the Senate and let everyone see that most Democrats in the Senate would not support it as written either.

+It is even more stupid to ruin the climate.
+Especially for the US.

+Yeah, it would be terrible to prevent a few hundred thousand deaths a year.
+Terrrible.

 While laudable (Score:1)